nrd10/ProgramofStudyWebApp/README.md

 Celery is a task queue.
 Celery worker processes wait to be delivered a message from our message broker, Redis, when it detects a task is in the queue.
 This container waits to be sent messages from Redis and will then run the associated tasks asynchronously and in the background.
 This allows users to navigate to different web pages after initiating a certain task.
 For example, any task related to import Courses from the Duke API run asynchronously due to this service.
+It makes use of the project files in the /code directory to run celery tasks correctly.
 6. `celery-beat`: This service runs a Celery beat, a scheduler.
 Certain tasks, such as emailing DGS and Adviser accounts, are configured in Celery in the Django project to run at a scheduled time every day.
 Celery beat is the scheduler that sets the exact time at which emails are sent out to DGS and Advissor accounts.
 This service is responsible for allocating scheduled tasks on the task queue.
 When these tasks are within the queue, Redis will detect them and send a message to the `celery` service which will run the task asynchronously.
+It makes use of the project files in the /code directory to schedule celery tasks correctly.